Choosing the Right Filament

 What causes stringing or “hairy” prints?

-Stringing happens when filament oozes during travel moves.
+Stringing happens when filament oozes during travel moves or from wet filament.

 Reduce it with retraction settings, lower temps, drying filament, or enabling wipe features.